Orulgan Range

-The Orulgan Range (Орулган; Орулҕан, Orulğan) is a range of mountains in far North-eastern Russia.
-Administratively the range is part of the Sakha Republic, Russian Federation.
+The Orulgan Range (Орулган; Орулҕан, Orulğan) is a range of mountains in far northeastern Russia.
+Administratively, the range is part of the Sakha Republic, Russian Federation.

 History

-In 1932 Soviet geologist Ivan Atlasov, Professor of the Arctic and Antarctic Research Institute, carried out geological surveys in Yakutia.
+In 1932 Soviet geologist Ivan Atlasov, professor of the Arctic and Antarctic Research Institute, carried out geological surveys in Yakutia.
 He explored and mapped most of the Orulgan Range between the 69th and 67th parallel north, correctly determining the direction and total length of the mountain chain.

 Geography

 The Orulgan Range is the largest subrange of the Verkhoyansk Range system.
 It is located in its northern section, running along the main ridge, stretching southwards to the south of the Kharaulakh Range.
 The Dzhardzhan Range rises to the west and the Sietinden Range to the east, running in a roughly parallel direction, while the smaller Byrandia Range and Kuyellyakh Range rise in the southeast near its southern end.